Email: Chapter 5B, Article 2

 §5B-2-20.
 West Virginia Uncrewed Aircraft Systems Advisory Council.

-(a) The West Virginia Uncrewed Aircraft Systems Advisory Council is hereby created within the Department of Economic Development.
+(a) The West Virginia Uncrewed Aircraft Systems Advisory Council is hereby created within the Division of Economic Development.

 (b) The council consists of the following nine members, including the chairperson:

-(1) The Secretary of the Department of Economic Development or his or her designee, ex officio, who shall serve as the chair of the council, and who shall vote when necessary in the event the appointed members of the council become deadlocked;
+(1) The Executive Director of the Division of Economic Development or his or her designee, ex officio, who shall serve as the chair of the council, and who shall vote when necessary in the event the appointed members of the council become deadlocked;

 (2) The following eight members shall be appointed by the Governor and serve at his or her will and pleasure: